Hugius/FabiEngine3D/doc/markdown/CAPTOR.md

 ## 1. General

 - The captor is a 3D "camera" in 3D space.
-- Everything around the is captured into an internal cube map.
+- Everything around the captor is captured into an internal cube map.
 - The cube map is used for cube reflections/refractions.

 ## 2. Properties